-Jordan is currently studying at Franklin College in Lugano, Switzerland and expects to graduate in 2017.
-Thanks to the multilingual exposure he received in Senegal, Jordan is planning to double major in International Relations and History, with a minor in Comparative Literature and Cultural Studies.
+Jordan is currently studying at Franklin University Switzerland in Lugano, Switzerland and expects to graduate in 2017.
+Thanks to the multilingual exposure he received in Senegal, Jordan is planning to major in History, with a double minor in French and Italian.

 “It had long since come to my attention that people of accomplishment rarely sat back and let things happen.
 They went out and happened to things.” – Leonardo da Vinci

 - Director of Strategic Initiatives, Aspen Global Leadership Network